no1ceboy/Tetris-with-Reinforcement-Learning/README.md

 # Tetris with Reinforcement Learning

 This repository contains an implementation of a Reinforcement Learning (RL) agent trained to play **Tetris**.
-The project leverages **Proximal Policy Optimization (PPO)** with custom state representations and reward shaping to teach an agent effective strategies for clearing lines and maximizing score.

 ---